 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Mathematics: Using mathematics to solve problems.

-There were about 132,500 jobs for Photonics Engineer in 2016 (in the United States).
+In the United States, there were 132,500 jobs for Photonics Engineer in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Photonics Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.
+The BLS estimates 9,500 yearly job openings in this field.

 The states with the most job growth for Photonics Engineer are Nevada, Utah, and North Dakota.
 Watch out if you plan on working in Alaska, Minnesota, or Vermont.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Photonics Engineers is somewhere between $50,750 and $155,650.

 Photonics Engineers who work in District of Columbia, Maryland, or Virginia, make the highest salaries.

 Below is a list of the median annual salaries for Photonics Engineers in different U.S. states.